smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 _Figure 6 - SmartCity Deployment Architecture Overview_

-The typical steps involved in the cluster registration and deployment of the application using OpenNESS EMCO are as follows:
+The typical steps involved in the cluster registration and deployment of the application using EMCO are as follows:
 - Prerequisites
-  - Make one OpenNESS edge cluster ready.
-  - Make one legacy K8s cluster ready (Simulate cloud cluster).
+  - Make one edge cluster and one cloud cluster ready by using OpenNESS Flavor.
-  - Prepare One server with a vanilla CentOS\* 7.8.2003 for EMCO (Only one server is required for EMCO cluster).
+  - Prepare One server with a vanilla CentOS\* 7.8.2003 for EMCO (Only one server is required for EMCO installation).
 - EMCO Installation
 - Cluster Setup
 - Project Setup